nmante/validator/README.md

 			aLongBlockingImageValidationFunc,
 		},
 	},
-)
+}

+v := validator.New(
+	rules,
-v.EnableParallel = true // process each rule in parallel
+	validator.OptionParallel(true), // process each rule in parallel )

 ...